ziyue16/KUL_MDA/README.md

 1. Heat Wave spread sheet is scraped from EMDAT (https://public.emdat.be).
 2. Relative humidity data is retrieved from European Climate Data Store (https://cds.climate.copernicus.eu/cdsapp\#!/dataset/ecv-for-climate-change?tab=form).
-3. Temperature data is retrieved from the Meteostat website.
+3. Temperature data is retrieved from the Meteostat website (https://github.com/meteostat/meteostat-python).
 4. Relative GDP data is retrieved from The Organisation for Economic Co-operation and Development.

 ## 2. Description of Scripts